ykafia/SoftTouch.ECS/ReadME.md

-# WONK-ECS
+# ECSharp

-It's a wonky Entity-Component-System library using Archetypal storage.
-It's heavily inspired by FLECS.
+This project is a prototype for an ECS implementation with archetypal storage, heavily inspired by FLECS.

-## UseCase
+## Example

 ```csharp
 var world = new World();